 About Troop 315

-Troop 315 boys and girls troops meet every Monday year‐round with the exception of major holidays and during summer camp.
+Troop 315 boys (0315) and girls (6315) troop meet every Monday year‐round with the exception of major holidays and during summer camp.
 Our meetings generally start at 7:00 p.m. and end at 8:30 p.m.
 The Patrol Leaders’ Council (PLC) meets each Monday before the regular meeting.

 ADULT PROGRAM LEADERSHIP

 The Scoutmaster is appointed to a three‐year term.
-Kevin Gibson became Scoutmaster of the boys troop in January 2018 and appointed eight Assistant Scoutmasters.
-Craig Gabel became the ingural Scoutmaster of the girl’s troop in February 2019 and appointed nine Assitant Scoutmasters.
-Their specific roles are Patrols and Instruction, Advancement, Outdoor Program, First Year Scout Program, Quartermaster, Technology and Chaplain.
+Erik France became Scoutmaster of the Boy’s Troop in January 2021 and appointed seven Assistant Scoutmasters.
+Marj Sell became the Scoutmaster of the Girl’s Troop in January 2022 and appointed nine Assistant Scoutmasters.
+Their specific roles are Patrols and Instruction, Advancement, Outdoor Program, First Year Scout Program, Quartermaster, Technology, and Chaplain.
 There are a number of other volunteer positions for adults to help round out the Program.

 Older Scouts in Troop 315 have frequent opportunities for high adventure.
-We frequently participate in backpacking treks to Philmont Scout Ranch in New Mexico, and in the past have attended Sea Base in Florida for sailing adventure and Rocky Mountain High Adventure Base (Formerly known as Packard) in Colorado for white water rafting and other mountain activities.
+We frequently participate in backpacking treks to Philmont Scout Ranch in New Mexico, have attended Sea Base in Florida for a sailing adventure, gone canoeing at Northern Tier in Canada, and been to Rocky Mountain High Adventure Base (formerly known as Packard) in Colorado for white water rafting and other mountain activities.

 COSTS AND FUNDS

-We have about 60 registered Scouts in the boy’s troop and 7 in the girl’s troop.
-In the boy’s troop we maintain around 6 Patrols.
-The girl’s troop has a two-member senior patrol and a 5 member scout patrol but we function mostly as a single patrol.
+We have about 70 registered Scouts in the Boy’s Troop and 9 in the Girl’s Troop.
+In the Boy’s Troop, we maintain around 6 Patrols.
+The Girl’s Troop has a seven-member Senior Patrol and a two-member Scout Patrol but we function mostly as a single Patrol.
 We allow our Scouts to adjust Patrol membership yearly.
 On campouts, adults camp separately from the Scouts and are organized as the “Growley Bear” Patrol.
 When Scouts turn 18, they become “Teddy Bears” and are part of the adult Patrol.
 We typically have over 70 adults registered with the Troop.